-On this basis, standard routes were selected to assess human coexposure to both chemical and physical stressors on the bus terminal stop as shown in Figure 2.
-This is outer ring road designated to represent typical paths selected by commuter and driver.
-The routes include a variety of roadway types passing mainly through commercial, shopping streets and high-density building/ receptor areas.
+On this basis, standard routes were selected to assess human co-exposure to both chemical and physical stressors on the bus terminal stop as shown in Figure 2.
+This is Outer Ring Road designated to represent typical paths selected by commuter and driver.
+The routes include a variety of roadway types passing mainly through commercial, shopping streets and high-density building/receptor areas.
 Some of them are canyon type preventing the dispersion of vehicle emissions.

-No comprehensive study of coexposure assessment to air and noise pollution, at least up to the authors' knowledge, has been carried out in South Delhi up to now.
+No comprehensive study of co-exposure assessment to air and noise pollution, at least up to the authors' knowledge, has been carried out in South Delhi up to now.
 The analysis to follow examines air and noise pollution levels at Nehru Place Bus Terminal Stop.
-The modes of transport selected account for approximately 50% of commuting activity in motorcycle and 7% in buses.
-The objectives of the survey were to:

-- (i) estimate air and noise pollution levels experienced by individuals at the bus stop and who are travelling on bike in the red marked area in the study area picture; - (ii) investigate the dependence of exposure levels on the transport mode, route, street and peak hour and off peak hour and - (iii) capture the relative weight of the exposure concentrations to the stressors under consideration in different microenvironments and/or transport modes with the CEF/CDEF composite indices.
+The modes of transport selected account for approximately 50 per cent of commuting activity in motorcycle and 7 per cent in buses (Source CRRI Report).
+The objectives of the survey were to: estimate air and noise pollution levels experienced by individuals at the bus stop and who are travelling on bike in the red marked area in the study area picture; investigate the dependence of exposure levels on the transport mode, route, street and peak hour and off peak hour; and capture the relative weight of the exposure concentrations to the stressors under consideration in different microenvironments and/or transport modes with the CEF/CDEF composite indices.